What is changing?

-- New ways of delivering these ‘components’ will be tested to see if this results in better care and support to citizens e.g. could assessments be combined and shared so they don’t have to be carried out by multiple health professionals and citizens only have to tell their story once?
+New ways of delivering these ‘components’ have been tested to see if this results in better care and support to citizens e.g. could assessments be combined and shared so they don’t have to be carried out by multiple health professionals and citizens only have to tell their story once?

 We have got an unprecedented opportunity to really make things better for older people in Birmingham.

 It’s often said that people get into health and social care because they have a genuine desire to help people and by working across organisational boundaries, I’m really hopeful that we can get past some of the issues that have previously impacted our ability to do this.